EasyCorp/EasyAdminBundle/Resources/doc/getting-started/1-installation.md

 ### Step 3: Load the Routes of the Bundle

-Open your main routing configuration file (usually `app/config/routing.yml`) and copy the following four lines at the very beginning of it:
+Load the routes of the bundle by adding this configuration at the very beginning of the `app/config/routing.yml` file:

 ```yaml
 # app/config/routing.yml